realmaitreal/MacNdCheese/README.md

 ### Is it free?
 100% free and open source, forever.

-### Is it better than CrossOver?
-CrossOver is a paid product with official support.
-MacNCheese is free and community-built.
-For casual gaming it works great — but if you need professional support, CrossOver exists for that.

 ### Is it a replacement for Whisky?
 No not at all its a one of its own architectures and is completely different steam launch you can call this "Proton that mac never had"